ultraviolet-1986/patina/README.md

 Once the repository has been cloned, you must *source* it in your BASH profile.

-This is named `.bash_profile`, or `.bashrc` depending on your operating system.
-A sample line can be seen below:
+This is named `.bashrc` and a sample line can be seen below:

 ```bash
 source "$HOME/Workspace/patina/patina.sh"